blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

 ## The API

-The first thing we will do is create a small api that has an endpoint protected with bearer authentication.
+The first thing we will do is create a small Python Flask api that has an endpoint protected with bearer authentication.
 The secret is acquired from the environment the way most applications typically would:

 {% highlight python %}
 import os